 After that little mental pep talk, I felt better and began to run again.
 I listened to my music.
 "No Giving Up" by Crossfade came on.

 "There's no giving up now.
 Do you really want to give this all away?
 Can't you ever see things in a different way?
 Somedays.
 No giving up now.
 Such a beautiful thing to throw away.
 You should think things through.
 Over and over again.
-All over again."
+All over again."and

 "I know we have given.
 All that we can give.
 When there's nothing to lean on.
 Well, I remember this.
 All we make of this lifetime.
 Is always here within.
 And remembering that's why.
 We should never give in. "